vai-dml/llm-application/prompt_engineering/README.md

 A PromptTemplate is a pattern used to construct effective and consistent prompts for large language models.
 It is a guideline to ensure the input text or prompt is properly formatted.

+* Use the SemanticSimilarityExampleSelector that selects examples based on SemanticSimilarity.
+Store the example embeddings in a vector store.

 ## Prompts Examples:
 ### Good Prompts